Reading Time: 5 minutes

 Empowering consumers at the right time with location-based marketing

 Location-based marketing allows a real-time connection between distributed cross-channel experiences.
 Your consumers can receive instant messages and interact at the right time.
 Location-based marketing campaigns for retail are immensely useful to create coherent customer journeys.

 Marketers who want to focus on an omnipresent experience can do so with location-based triggers.
 Connecting different sets of behaviors and consumers is also much easier.
 Customers following different paths are linked in a standardized flow for acquisition.

-Using location-based marketing in retail brands are effective when you nail two important factors; time and context.
-With personalized messaging brands ensure that they send relevant marketing campaigns.
+Using location-based marketing in retail brands is effective when you nail two important factors: time and context.
+With personalized messaging, brands ensure that they send relevant marketing campaigns.
 With location-based marketing, retailers can also ensure to engage the customer at the right time.

-These top uses of location-based marketing for retail brands are available on Slideshare – take a look.
+The popular uses of location-based marketing for retail brands are available on Slideshare below – take a look.